 Stronger pulses indicate inflammation and/or pain.
 Compare pulses in all four feet.
 This way, abnormalities in one hoof will be more apparent.

-If there are bounding pulses going to just one hoof, then suspect a localized issue, possibly an abscess or a bruise.
+If there is a bounding pulse in only one hoof, then suspect a localized issue, possibly an abscess or maybe a bruise.
 More than likely this is a pain response to an injury.

 If the horse looks miserable or you are overly alarmed, call your veterinarian.